Fibrations in complete intersections of quadrics, Clifford algebras, derived categories, and rationality problems: Introduction

 \begin{theoremintro}[\S\ref{section:4fold}] Let $X \to \PP^1$ be a generic fibration whose fibers are intersections of two four-dimensional quadrics over a field $k$.
 Let $T \to \PP^1$ and $\beta \in \Br(T)$ be the associated fibration in hyperelliptic curves and Brauer class.
 If $\beta=0$, then $X$ is rational and categorically representable in codimension 2.
 In particular, this is the case if $X$ contains a surface generically ruled over $\PP^1$. \end{theoremintro}

-These results are obtained as particular cases of new general constructions involving the derived category of a smooth projective variety $X$ admitting a fibration $X \to Y$ in complete intersection of quadrics.
-Over an algebraically closed field, the derived category of an intersection of two quadrics was studied by Bondal--Orlov \cite{bondal_orlov:semiorthogonal}.
-Along with new results in the algebraic theory of degenerate quadratic forms, we utilize three main tools:\ homological projective duality \cite{kuznetsov:hpd} extended to a relative context for quadric fibrations (see \S\ref{subsec:relative-hpd}), Kuznetsov's~\cite{kuznetsov:quadrics} description of the derived category of a quadric fibration via the even Clifford algebra, and a Morita invariance result for the even Clifford algebra under ``quadric reduction'' by hyperbolic splitting (see \S\ref{subsec:hyperbolic_algebraic}).
-We now give a quick overview of these tools.
+These results are obtained from new general constructions involving the derived category of a smooth projective variety $X$ admitting a fibration $X \to Y$ in complete intersection of quadrics.
+Over an algebraically closed field, the derived category of an intersection of two quadrics was studied by Kapranov~\cite{kapranov:intersection_quadrics} and Bondal--Orlov~\cite[\S2]{bondal_orlov:semiorthogonal}.
+Along with results in the algebraic theory of quadratic forms, we utilize three main tools:\ homological projective duality \cite{kuznetsov:hpd} extended to a relative context for quadric fibrations (see \S\ref{subsec:relative-hpd}), Kuznetsov's~\cite{kuznetsov:quadrics} description of the derived category of a quadric fibration via the even Clifford algebra, and a Morita invariance result for the even Clifford algebra under ``quadric reduction'' by hyperbolic splitting (see \S\ref{subsec:hyperbolic_algebraic}).
+We now give an overview of these tools.

-Let $Q \to Y$ be a quadric fibration of relative dimension $n$ over a scheme with associated even Clifford algebra $\kc_0$.
-Kuznetsov \cite{kuznetsov:quadrics}, extending the seminal work of Kapranov \cite{kapranov:quadric}, \cite{kapranov:derived} on the derived categories of quadrics, exhibits a semiorthogonal decomposition
+Let $Q \to S$ be a flat quadric fibration of relative dimension $n-2$ over a scheme with associated even Clifford algebra $\kc_0$.
+Kuznetsov \cite{kuznetsov:quadrics}, extending the seminal work of Kapranov \cite{kapranov:quadric}, \cite[\S4]{kapranov:derived} on derived categories of quadrics, exhibits a semiorthogonal decomposition

-where $\Db(Y)_i \simeq \Db(Y)$ for all $1 \leq i \leq n$.
-The category $\Db(Y,\kc_0)$ is the component of $\Db(Q)$ encoding nontrivial information about the quadric.
-One of the main results of this paper is the invariance of this category under the geometric process of ``quadric reduction'' by hyperbolic splitting, see \S\ref{subsec:hyperbolic_algebraic}.
+where $\Db(S)_i \simeq \Db(S)$ for all $1 \leq i \leq n-2$.
+The category $\Db(S,\kc_0)$ is the component of $\Db(Q)$ encoding nontrivial information about the quadric.
+One of the main results of this paper is the derived invariance of this category under the geometric process of ``quadric reduction'' by hyperbolic splitting, see \S\ref{subsec:hyperbolic_algebraic}.
 This allows us to pass to smaller dimensional quadric fibrations.